A common problem with many Ford vehicles is a door ajar message comes on even though all the doors are closed.

 This makes narrowing down the problem easier for newer vehicles, while older cars and trucks will need to go around and test each door.

-Causes and Fixes for Door Ajar Light or Message on a Ford
+Causes and Fixes for Door Ajar Message on a Ford

 You can tell if the door latch is bad since the door will need multiple tries to shut or simply not close completely.